WHAT ARE PLANTS ?

 This is required for the roots growth and the supply of fresh air.
 If plants grow near to each other, the branches and leaves will become overladen.

 This is a chemical reaction that takes place inside a plant, which develops food for a plant to survive.

-Pollination is a essential part of the life cycle of plants in order for new seeds to be created.
+Pollination is an essential part in the life cycle of plants, in order for new seeds to be created.

 Chlorophyll is a green pigment that gives most plants their color.

-As sunlight contains all the colors of the rainbow, chlorophyll absorbs all the colors except green, which it reflects out.
+As sunlight contains all the colors of a rainbow, chlorophyll absorbs all the colors except green, which it reflects out.

 SHORT FACTS ON PLANTS !!!

 Plants have been on planet Earth for over 400 million years.